Elopement vs. Intimate Wedding: The ONE MAIN difference!

 The ONE MAIN difference: Ceremony Seating

-Intimate wedding: If there are places for guests to sit during the ceremony, this is considered an intimate wedding.
+Intimate wedding: If there are places for guests to sit during the ceremony, this will most likely be considered an intimate wedding.

-Elopement: If there are guests and they are free-standing, this is considered an elopement.
+Elopement: If there are guests and they are free-standing, this will most likely considered an elopement.

 Differences between an elopement and intimate wedding.